AAA battery

 The AAA battery (or triple-A battery) is a standard size of dry cell battery.
 One or more AAA batteries are commonly used in low-drain portable electronic devices.
 A zinc–carbon battery in this size is designated by IEC as R03, by ANSI C18.1 as 24, by old JIS standard as UM-4, and by other manufacturer and national standard designations that vary depending on the cell chemistry.
 The size was first introduced by The American Ever Ready Company in 1911.
+In Mainland China, they are called #7 batteries, the name originating from Charles F. Burgess of the Burgess Battery Company designating his AAA batteries "Number 7".

 An AAA battery is a single cell that measures 10.5 mm in diameter and 44.5 mm in length, including the positive terminal button, which is a minimum 0.8 mm.
 The positive terminal has a maximum diameter of 3.8 mm; the flat negative terminal has a minimum diameter of 4.3 mm.
 Alkaline AAA batteries weigh around 11.5 g, while primary lithium AAA batteries weigh about 7.6 g.
 Rechargeable nickel–metal hydride (NiMH) AAA batteries typically weigh 14-15 g.